 The road, heralded as one of the most spectaculars roads in the world by the dangerousroads.org users, was built as a works road during the building of the Tjodan hydroelectric power station and was officially opened in 1984.
 Prior to that, boats were the only regular means of communication with the outside world for people in Lysebotn.
 The first road was built in 1953-64 inside the mountain, and it was used to get rid of all the removed stone-masses during construction.

-The experience of using this road is very impressive.
-The road's winding design, providing stunning panoramic views, is very curvy and fun for a leisurely ride, so it pays to take it slow.
+The surface is asphalted.
 The road from Lysebotn at the head of Lysefjord to Sirdal near Ådneram was finished in 1984, and was built in connection with the development of Tjodan hydro-electric power station.
 The 27 hairpin bends and tunnel down to Lysebotn are impressive and can be seen from Øygardsstølen, the cafe-restaurant and viewing point near the top.
 You will see thousands of little cairns around the high point - who knows why - but get out and build your own, when you come this way.
-The surface of the road is asphalted, and chains or snow tyres can be required anytime.
-This stretch of road should not be attempted by novice drivers.